-This year, more than ever before, people are turning to eCommerce for their shopping.
-With Black Friday and the holiday sales season approaching, retailers need to improve their localization if they want to maximize their end of 2021 sales.
+This year, more than ever before, people are turning to eCommerce for their holiday shopping.
+With Black Friday and the start marketing the holiday sales season approaching, retailers need to improve their localization for holidays if they want to maximize their end-of-2023 sales.

 We all know the holiday sales season is important for retailers.
-For some sectors, the last couple months of the year bring in a quarter of the year’s revenue.
+For some sectors, the last couple of months of the year bring in a quarter of the year’s revenue.
 But this year’s Black Friday, Cyber Monday, and even Christmas won’t look like last year’s.
 Don’t worry Tiny Tim, people will still buy gifts.
-However, Covid-19 has changed our shopping patterns.

 Recently, we’ve seen huge annual leaps in the percentage of shopping being done online for Singles’ Day in China, Novy God in Russia, and Christmas or Hannukah all over the world.
-And this year’s shift to eCommerce will likely dwarf them all.
-Throughout the globe, people are staying home, or at least avoiding crowds.
+And this new year, everyone’s shift to eCommerce will likely dwarf them all.
+Throughout the global national 404 holiday, people are staying home, or at least avoiding crowds.
 That means turning to the internet.

 So, how do you compete with the boutique around the corner when you’re on the other side of the planet?
 The key is localization.

 During the holiday season, cultural and religious traditions are front and center.
-If you act as if everyone’s customs are the same, you inadvertently dismiss your customers’ experiences and heritage.
+If you act as if everyone’s customs and celebrations are the same, you inadvertently dismiss your customers’ experiences, holiday traditions and heritage.
 That’s not a great basis for a relationship.
 And that’s why localization needs to go beyond direct translation.

 Whether it’s Diwali, Novy God, Singles’ Day, or Thanksgiving, holiday shoppers aren’t there to browse.
 They have a list, a budget, and a tight deadline.
 Make it easy to find the information they need to stick to their schedule.